computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/denison/index.md

 ### Non-major programs

-_List and briefly describe minors, certificates, and courses open to non-majors._

 - The introductory _Discovering CS_ courses are designed to be taken by any student with no pre-requisites.
 We are currently offering about 8 sections per year.
 - The CS minor requires the first 6 courses in the core (above).
 - We also participate in the Data Analytics (DA) program.
 The introductory DA course is also open to all students.